 As we’ve seen with the coronavirus pandemic, there’s a desperate need for trained healthcare professionals to support current and future demand.
-And nurses are at the top of the list considering they make up the largest component of the healthcare workforce.
+And registered nurses (RN) are at the top of the list considering nursing professionals make up the largest component of the healthcare workforce.

 But joining the nursing profession can take a toll — financially, physically and emotionally.
 Depending on what type of nurse you want to become, nursing school costs can run you anywhere from $5,000 to $200,000 or more.
 And the long hours and emotional rollercoaster of providing care can quickly cause burnout.